Alien Invasion (film)

-Alien Invasion, also known as Earth: A Crap Sandwich, is a 2004 short film that was produced as an advertisement for environmentalist causes.
-The film was produced by Greenpeace and was played in movie theatres and on television.
+Alien Invasion, also known as Earth: A Crap Sandwich, is a 2003 short film that was produced as an advertisement for environmentalist causes.
+The film was produced by Greenpeace for charity, and was played in movie theatres and on television.

-It was produced for charity, and according to Greenpeace had no budget.
+The short featured special effects from The Mill, and was directed by Hank Perlman at Hungry Man and produced by HHCL/Red Cell.
+All parties involved donated their time for free.
+The short premiered on 23 September 2003 at Warner Village locations in London, and was shown in cinemas the following month with distribution by Pathé.